Countingup/docker-filebeat-logzio/README.md

 Expects a Logz.io token in the environment variable `LOGZIO_TOKEN`.
 Expects to find the hosts docker socket at `/var/run/docker.sock` and the hosts docker logs at `/var/lib/docker/containers`.
 Runs filebeat as the root user so that it has access to these (the log files are owned by root).

-Customise filebeat.yml to suit your own needs (we exclude some logs by container image name).
+Customise filebeat.yml to suit your own needs, the version in the repo excludes some log events by container name and log content (for noisy Rancher components).

 ## Build locally